Yojo83/AnotherStwSimAPI/README.md

 ### contribution

 this code is far away from perfect, also if the infeace updates this will leaf some legacy.
-You are invited to make Issues or branches to improve on this code.
+You are invited to participate in this code with idears and implementations.

+### further disclaimer

+this my first public repo, so if anythings weird, missing or something, please reach out to me.
+I want to improve